haacked/haacked.com/_posts/archived/2004-03-03-i-wish-i-had-his-problem.aspx.markdown

 ---
 layout: post
-title: "I wish I had his problem"
+title: I wish I had his problem
 date: 2004-03-03 -0800
 comments: true
 disqus_identifier: 229
 categories: []
+redirect_from: "/archive/2004/03/02/i-wish-i-had-his-problem.aspx/"
 ---

 > Reuters - A Los Angeles lawyer who claims he was thrown out of Las
 > Vegas last year because he was too lucky has sued MGM Mirage in a bid
 > to force the casino to warn prospective gamblers that they can be